-The sources of movements in unemployment have been studied using variance decompositions in several papers, including Dolado and Jimeno (1997), Jacobsson et al (1997), and Carstensen and Hansen (2000).
+The sources of movements in unemployment have been studied using variance decompositions in several papers, including Dolado and Jimeno (1997), Jacobson et al (1997), and Carstensen and Hansen (2000).
 Dolado and Jimeno analyze Spanish unemployment and conclude that the main source of unemployment variability is productivity shocks (37 percent), while labor supply shocks and demand shocks account for 25 percent each.
 Carstensen and Hansen (2000) find that technology shocks and labor supply shocks account for most long-run fluctuations in German unemployment but that goods market shocks are important in the short run.
 Similar results are found for Italy by Fabiani et al. (2001).
-Jacobson et al (1997) find that transitory labor demand shocks have negligible effects on unemployment in the Scandinavian countries.1 Maidorn (2003) on the other hand find that demand shocks account for 40 percent of the tenyear fluctuations in Australian unemployment and Gambetti and Pistoresi (2001) find permanent effects of demand shocks on Italian unemployment that account for almost 60 percent of the ten-year fluctuations.
+Jacobson et al (1997) find that transitory labor demand shocks have negligible effects on unemployment in the Scandinavian countries.2 Maidorn (2003) on the other hand find that demand shocks account for 40 percent of the ten-year fluctuations in Australian unemployment and Gambetti and Pistoresi (2004) find permanent effects of demand shocks on Italian unemployment that account for almost 60 percent of the ten-year fluctuations.
 These papers do not identify shocks to monetary policy separately but the total results for demand shocks can be interpreted as an upper bound for the influence of monetary policy.
-Karanassou et al. (2005) and Christoffel and Linzert (2005) among others document persistent effects on European unemployment rates using other approaches than VAR models.
+Karanassou et al. (2005) and Christoffel and Linzert (2005), among others, document persistent effects on European unemployment rates using other approaches than VAR models.
 Jacobson et al. (2003) actually document permanent effects of monetary policy on Swedish unemployment, but they model the rate of unemployment as an I(1) process whereby all shocks automatically have permanent effects.
 Algan (2002) finds that the standard model works well for the U.S. but fails to capture the rise of French unemployment.
-Amisano and Serati (2003) conclude that demand shocks have persistent effects on unemployment rates in several European countries.
-In their SVAR, the effect of a demand shock dies out in 13-17 quarters in the investigated European countries, compared to 7 quarters in the U.S.
+Amisano and Serati (2003) conclude that demand shocks have persistent effects of a demand shock dies out in 13-17 quarters in the investigated European countries, compared to 7 quarters in the U.S.